libxml-raku/LibXML-raku/doc/Document.md

     The format parameter has the same behaviour as in Str().

-  * Str: :HTML
+  * Str: :html

-        my Str $html = $document.Str: :HTML;
+        my Str $html = $document.Str: :html;

-    *.Str: :HTML * serializes the tree to a byte string in the document encoding as HTML.
+    *.Str: :html * serializes the tree to a byte string in the document encoding as HTML.
 With this method indenting is automatic and managed by libxml2 internally.

   * serialize-html

         my Str $html = $document.serialize-html();

-    An alias for Str: :HTML.
+    An alias for Str: :html.

   * is-valid